 UV Filters: Which ones do we exclude at Typology?

-At Typology, in accordance with our formulation charter, we always ensure to respect two factors when selecting ingredients for our formulas: their impact on health and the environment.
+At Typology, in accordance with our formulation charter, we always ensure to respect two factors when choosing the ingredients for our formulas: their impact on health and the environment.

-Therefore, our list of prohibited ingredients, "Ban List", is currently one of the strictest on the market.
+Therefore, our list of prohibited ingredients, the "Ban List", is currently one of the strictest on the market.
 We strive to exclude from our formulas many ingredients that may pose a risk to human health or the environment.
 This applies to active ingredients, solvents, preservatives, surfactants, and UV filters.
-To date, 28 sunscreen filters are authorized by European Regulation No. 1223/2009 governing the use of skincare products.
+As of now, 28 sunscreen filters are authorized by European Regulation No. 1223/2009 governing the use of cosmetics.
 However, as a precautionary measure for our consumers and the environment, we exclude some from our formulations:

 The benzophenone-1 (INCI: Benzophenone-1) : Benzophenone-1 is a sun filter primarily found in nail polish that protects against UVA rays.
-It is suspected of acting as an endocrine disruptor and poses an allergy and irritation risk.
-Furthermore, benzophenone-1 is suspected of being toxic to aquatic environments.
+It is suspected to act as an endocrine disruptor and poses a risk of causing allergies and irritation.
+Furthermore, benzophenone-1 is suspected to be toxic to aquatic environments.

 The benzophenone-2 (INCI: Benzophenone-2) : Benzophenone-2 is a broad-spectrum sunscreen that is seldom used due to suspicions of it disrupting the endocrine system and causing irritations and allergic reactions.
 This UV filter also has suspected aquatic ecotoxicity.